liangfeidotme/AndroidRubberIndicator/README.md

 |moveToLeft()|Move the focusing indicator to left|
 |moveToRight()|Move the focusing indicator to right|

-In addition to the APIs listed in the table, **RubberIndicator** also provides a callback listener - **OnMoveListener**, because the user should be notified when the moving animator finished.
+In addition to the APIs listed in the table, **RubberIndicator** also provides a callback listener - **OnMoveListener** for the user should be notified when the moving animator finished.

 ```java
 public interface OnMoveListener {